JamesMTucker/DATA_340_NLP/syllabus/syllabus.md

 | 2023-12-14 | Th. | Student presentations\*                     |              | Final exam periods                                                    |
 | 2023-12-19 | Tu. | Student presentations\*                     |              | Final exam periods                                                    |

-\* We will only meet on the once during the exam week to present final projects, if necessary.
+\* We will only meet once during the exam week to present final projects, if necessary.

 ## Course policies